CALL US FREE ON

 Depart Osaka

-Following a morning at leisure, we travel to Osaka Airport for our early evening flight to the UK.
-All flights with Emirates will travel via Dubai.
+Our day is at leisure until we travel to Osaka Airport for our evening flight to the UK.
+All flights with Cathay Pacific travel via Hong Kong, and with Emirates will travel via Dubai.
 Alternatively, if choosing Japan Airlines, you will fly to the UK via Tokyo.

 Included meals: